cmb69/sitemapper_xh/README.md

 ## Requirements

-Sitemapper\_XH is a plugin for CMSimple\_XH ≥ 1.7.0 and PHP ≥ 7.0.0.
+Sitemapper_XH is a plugin for [CMSimple_XH](https://cmsimple-xh.org/).
+It requires CMSimple_XH ≥ 1.7.0 and PHP ≥ 7.1.0.

 ## Download